AEP Texas Solar Savings: Net Metering, Rates & Rebates (2026)

 Frequently Asked Questions

-The interconnection fee for AEP Texas is approximately $100.
+AEP Texas's interconnection fee is approximately $100, which is moderate for Texas.
 This is a one-time fee to connect your solar system to the grid.
+This moderate fee keeps your upfront solar costs lower.

 SolarSavingsAI Research Team